markvideon/gamepads_android/README.md

 # gamepads_android

-Note: This project will be migrated into the [gamepads monorepo](https://github.com/flame-engine/gamepads).
+Note: This project has been migrated into the [gamepads monorepo](https://github.com/flame-engine/gamepads).

 ## Getting Started